 (This course is also offered to non-BA students for inter-Faculty broadening purposes.)

 This course examines the general characteristics and the compilation problems of local histories (fangzhi) and genealogical records (zupu) in pre-twentieth century China.
-Assessment: 100% coursework.

 CHIN2251.
 Chinese philosophy I: Confucianism (6 credits)